-- a) 80% in theory and 80% in Practical/ clinical, in each subject separately in each year.
-(Candidates should satisfy this attendance requirement by physical presence in all the subjects for which university examination is held for the year of study.
-Leave even on medical grounds including maternity leave will not be counted for attendance) - b) In case of subjects in which the instructional programme extend through more than one academic year and when there is no University examination in the subject for a particular year (i.e. non-exam going subjects), the attendance requirement shall not be less than 70% in Lectures and Practical/ Clinical in the non exam year.
-However, at the time of appearing for the professional examination in the subject the candidate should satisfy the condition specified in (a). - c) Failed candidates shall put in a minimum of 75% attendance in the subjects of failure to be eligible to appear for the subsequent examination.
+- a) 80% in theory and 80% in Practical/clinical, in each subject separately in each year. - In case of subjects in which the instructional programme extend through more than one academic year and when there is no University examination in the subject for a particular year (i.e. non-exam going subjects), the attendance requirement shall not be less than 70% in Lectures and Practical/Clinical in the non-exam year. - c) Condonation for 10% in the attendance once in the entire course period can be granted by the Head of the Institution/College management committee.